IR-2016-30, Feb. 23, 2016

 - Legal aid or legal services organizations.

-- Other tax exempt organizations that serve low income individuals and families.
+- Other tax-exempt organizations that assist low income or ESL individuals and families.

-The Low Income Taxpayer Clinic Program Report is now available online.
+View the Low Income Taxpayer Clinic Program Report online now to learn more.